 Some see Ordinary Language Philosophy as a complete break with, and reaction against, the "ideal language philosophy" of the Analytic Philosophy movement; others see it as just an extension of, or another stage of, the Analytic tradition.
 Either way, it became a dominant philosophic school between 1930 and 1970, and arguably remains an important force in present-day philosophy.

 Analytic Philosophy tended to dismiss language as being of little philosophical significance, and ordinary language as just being too confused to help solve metaphysical and epistemological problems.
 Its proponents, including the young Ludwig Wittgenstein, W.V.O.
-Quine and Rudolp Carnap (1891 - 1970), all attempted to improve upon it ("ideal language"), using the resources of modern Logic, in an attempt to make it more unambiguous and to accurately represent the world, in order to better deal with the questions of philosophy.
+Quine and Rudolf Carnap (1891 - 1970), all attempted to improve upon it ("ideal language"), using the resources of modern Logic, in an attempt to make it more unambiguous and to accurately represent the world, in order to better deal with the questions of philosophy.

-However, Wittgenstein's later unpublished work in the 1930's began to centre around the idea that maybe there is nothing wrong with ordinary language as it stands, and that perhaps many traditional philosophical problems were only illusions brought on by misunderstandings about language and related subjects.
+However, Wittgenstein's later unpublished work in the 1930's began to center around the idea that maybe there is nothing wrong with ordinary language as it stands, and that perhaps many traditional philosophical problems were only illusions brought on by misunderstandings about language and related subjects.

 Although heavily influenced by Wittgenstein and his students at Cambridge, Ordinary Language Philosophy largely flourished and developed at Oxford in the 1940s, under Gilbert Ryle, J.L.
 Austin (1911 - 1960), Peter Strawson (1919 - 2006) and others, and was quite widespread for a time before declining rapidly in popularity in the late 1960s and early 1970s.